COVID city limits: Berlin to restrict how far you can travel | DW | 13.01.2021

 "My parents live in Bonn," Kollatz said at the news conference.
 "It means I would not be able to visit them."

-Police there have done spot checks to enforce the measure, and a police spokesman told DW it will extend enforcement to Berlin residents in Brandenburg, should the restriction take effect.
+Police there have done spot checks to enforce the measure, and a police spokesman told DW that authorities will extend enforcement to Berlin residents in Brandenburg, should the restriction take effect.

 "Our officers will decide what measures are necessary on a case-by-case basis.
 That means, where appropriate, collecting personal data and informing the relevant authorities for issuing fines, and sending those people back," Mario Heinemann said in a written statement.